 Proverbs 27.20 says, “… the eyes of man are never satisfied.”
-We can never get enough of the things the flesh craves including ease, entertainment, food and enjoyment.
+We can never get enough of the things the flesh craves including leisure time, new and exciting kinds of entertainment, food and fun.
+Escape is only temporary.
+When we sober up, the problems are still there, often worse because of our neglect.
 We end up being left empty and devoid of any peace, joy or satisfaction.

 Instead, if we will allow God to fill us spirit, soul and body, we will find that the things of this world pale in comparison.
 And we are free to enjoy God’s blessings in their proper place and amount.

 Psalm 90.14 is a great prayer.
 It says:

 Satisfy us in the morning with your steadfast love, that we may rejoice and be glad all our days (ESV).

 And in the book of Ecclesiastes, Solomon says:

 There is nothing better for a man, than that he should eat and drink, and that he should make his soul enjoy good in his labour.
 This also I saw, that it was from the hand of God (Eccl.
 2.24).